Call for Proposals: Two-Year College English Association National Conference

 Session Information for the Program

-Abstract (150 characters): Write a very brief summary of the session or individual presentation for the conference program.
+- Abstract (150 characters) A very brief summary of the session or individual presentation for the conference program.

 Speakers who do not have an institutional affiliation may identify themselves in another way (for example, as an independent scholar or retired member of the profession).

 - The proposed presentation is NOT part of an accepted session for CCCC 2021 or a repeat presentation from TYCA 2019/2020 National Conference.
 Proposals may present information previously presented at a TYCA regional conference.

 - The presenter is either an author or represents a commercial entity (e.g., a publisher or other for-profit company).
 Note: Nonprofits and government-funded agencies are not considered commercial entities.

 Session Type (scroll down menu or check box)

 - 15-minute individual presentation